Lamming Mills

 Name officially adopted in 1983

-Sawmill operators Ernest [1903-1984] and Oscar [1898-] Lamming moved to the McBride area in 1943.
-At its peak of production, around 1960, their mill shipped about 10 million board feet of lumber a year.
+Sawmill operators Ernest Lamming [1903–1984] and Oscar Lamming [1898–ca. 1991] moved to the McBride area in 1943.
+At its peak of production, around 1960, the brother’s mill shipped about 10 million board feet of lumber a year.
 Many of the 80-man crew lived in the nearby townsite, which grew to a population of about 250.
 It had its own school, church, post office (open from 1945 to 1969), community hall, and company store.

-Ever since they were boys in Sault St. Marie, Ontario, the Lamming brothers had worked in their father’s sawmill.
+As boys, the Lamming brothers worked in their father’s sawmill in Sault St. Marie, Ontario.
 In 1934 they started their own mill at Rocky Mountain House, Alberta.
 When timber became scarce, they were attracted to the Robson Valley by Adrian Monroe, who wanted to sell the logs and timber that remained after his mill burned down.
 Until 1946, a portable mill was used at various locations.
 In 1945 a new mill was started at Mile 5.4 west of McBride, with a six-car siding.
 The Canadian National Railway agent called the siding Lamming Mills in imitation of other mill towns.

 At one time, the brothers had three sawmills operating, at Dome Creek, Lamco Road, and Lamming Mills.
 Ernie worked at the sawmill until it closed in 1966, and for three years after ran a small mill next to Zeidler’s peeler plant.
-In addition to the sawmills, Ernie and Oscar ran a hardware store, built and ran the Alpine Cafe (destroyed by fire), started the Lamming Garage (now the Village Esso), operated the LSL (Lamming-Stanley-Lamming) Construction Company, and ran a dairy that delivered pasteurized milk as far as Valemount.
+In addition to the sawmills, Ernie and Oscar ran a hardware store which they changed to the Alpine Cafe (destroyed by fire), started the Lamming Garage (now 3 Peaks Mechanical), operated the LSL (Lamming-Stanley-Lamming) Construction Company, and ran a dairy that delivered pasteurized milk as far as Valemount.
 Ernie’s wife Wilma was in charge of all the office work, having in the 1950s six sets of books to keep.
 Oscar’s wife Nellie ran the store for years, and later was postmistress.

 Ernie was chairman of the McBride and District Hospital Board for several years, and was instrumental in the construction of a new hospital.
 He was long-time chairman of the local school board.
 For several years after his retirement, Ernie and Wilma spent winters in the Bahamas, where Ernie managed a real estate project.
 After a serious automobile accident in 1979, they returned to Canada and spent the winters in the Okanagan or on Vancouver Island.
 Ernie died in Kelowna after a sudden illness.